≡ Menu

 (click image to expand)

-* Return on total assets is calculated by the author and is based on the ROTA equation discussed previously.
+* Return on total assets is calculated based on the ROTA equation discussed previously.

 Since fiscal 2020, Tesla has been having a growing ROTA, but it does not necessarily mean that the company’s internal rate of return has exceeded that of the borrowed capital.